USS Robert Smalls

 USS Robert Smalls (CG-62) is a Ticonderoga-class guided-missile cruiser built during the Cold War for the United States Navy.
 Commissioned in 1989, the warship was originally named USS Chancellorsville for the American Civil War Battle of Chancellorsville.
-In March 2023, she was renamed for Robert Smalls, a slave who freed himself and others by commandeering a Confederate transport ship.
+In March 2023, she was renamed for Robert Smalls, a former slave who freed himself and others by commandeering a Confederate transport ship.

 Until 30 December 2011, the ship was operationally part of Carrier Strike Group Seven.
 In 2010 she was administratively under the command of Commander, Naval Surface Forces Pacific.
-Currently she is assigned to Carrier Strike Group Five and is deployed to Yokosuka, Japan.
+She was assigned to Carrier Strike Group Five and is deployed to Yokosuka, Japan.

 Robert Smalls is equipped with guided missiles and rapid-fire cannons, with anti-air, anti-surface and anti-subsurface capabilities.
-She also carries two Seahawk Light Airborne Multi-Purpose System (LAMPS) helicopters, focused on anti-submarine warfare.
+She also carries two MH-60R Seahawk Light Airborne Multi-Purpose System (LAMPS) helicopters, focused on anti-submarine warfare.